An Interview with a VP of Marketing: Marketing Strategies, Growth, Innovation, & Teamwork in a COVID-19 World

 Just because COVID-19 has changed everything doesn’t mean we’ve stopped marketing at AppDirect.
 We’re just thinking about marketing strategy within the context of the moment.
 Our subscription commerce platform helps large telcos offer SaaS and IaaS solutions to SMBs.
 So, we immediately pivoted to create solutions and content for remote work.
 Zoom might be the application that most associate with remote work, but the reality is much broader.
 Security, document management…we’re helping firms understand what they needed to make the full transition and providing those solutions to them.

 Clearly, our events strategy has also changed.
 We’re taking a conservative approach.
-Large events (over around 50 people) won’t be back until a vaccine is found, shifting us to a full digital strategy.
+Larger events (around 50 people or more) won’t be back until a vaccine is found, shifting us to a full digital strategy.
 That means weekly webinars, small virtual executive discussions where non-competing customers can discuss strategies, and virtual customer round tables that host a broader audience.

 Do you think these shifts will last long-term?
 Or prove to be more ephemeral changes?